chanzuckerberg/czi-oss-training/02-participating-in-oss/OSS-journey-activity.md

 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Pre-requisites   | - [Module 01: Introduction to Open Source](../01-intro-to-os/)<br> - [Module 02 Chapter 01: Why and how to contribute to Open Source](./2.01-why-contributing-to-oss.md)                      |

 This module has covered some main benefits of contributing to open source for individuals and organizations.
-This activity aims to help you reflect on your journey with open source and identify the next steps you want to take.
+This activity aims to help you reflect on and strategically improve your journey with open source.

 ## Table of Contents 🗂️